GuruCharan94/gurucharan94.github.io/_posts/2020-05-13-blogging-as-a-developer.md

 ---
-title: What you need to know about Blogging as a Developer
+title: The five things I learned about Blogging as a Developer
 date: 2020-05-13
 header:
   teaser: "/assets/images/blogging-as-a-developer.jpg"